islandryu/gptreview/README.md

-# Code Review Assistant
+# gptreview
-Code Review Assistant is a command-line tool that leverages OpenAI's GPT-3.5 to provide code reviews for Git branch differences.
+gptreview is a command-line tool that leverages OpenAI's GPT-3.5 to provide code reviews for Git branch differences.
 Get insightful code reviews in your preferred language, directly from the command line!

 ## Requirements